cjoakim/fxml2j/README.md

 The 'fxml_filename' property points to your main FXML file relative to the 'javafx_src_dir'.
 The current version of fxml2j does not handle fx:include tags, but this will be added in a future release.
+The Example.fxml is in this GitHub repository.

-Only one Controller class is supported by fxml2j.
+Only one Controller class is currently supported by fxml2j.
 This classname is obtained by parsing the FXML and identifying the 'fx:controller'.
 The generated controller code is written as a *.txt file in the controller directory - see example output filenames below.
+This is so that it does not overlay the current corresponding *.java file.

 Note: this library is implemented with CoffeeScript, and these examples are also in CoffeeScript.

 #### Fxml2j

+Using the fxml2j library:

 ```
 Fxml2j = require("./lib/fxml2j.js").Fxml2j